open/close all folders

-- The Elder Scrolls had an action-RPG, An Elder Scrolls Legend: Battlespire, and an action-adventure, The Elder Scrolls Adventures: Redguard (another Elder Scrolls Adventures, The Eye of Argonia, was planned but never made, though the Eye itself is mentioned in the main games).
+- Another The Elder Scrolls Adventures game, The Eye of Argonia was planned but never made, though the Eye itself is mentioned in the main series.
 (Those who don't know this often erroneously assume that it's a reference to The Eye of Argon.)
-There's also the Elder Scrolls Travels side-series, consisting of Dawnstar, Stormhold, and the mostly not-canon Shadowkey, for the ill-fated N-Gage system.
-Finally, The Elder Scrolls Online will be an MMORPG set several hundred years, minimum, earlier than Arena.

 - The Deus Ex Game Mod Zodiac has JC Denton's brother Paul Denton investigate a separate conspiracy.

 - The Enhanced Edition of The Witcher has two additional stories named 'Side Effects' and 'The Price of Neutrality', which are completely unrelated to the main game, but feature locations and characters known from there.

 - Barkley, Shut Up and Jam: Gaiden: A spinoff RPG from the original sports game Barkley: Shut up and Jam!
 There's also that Space Jam is also part of the game's canon.